 - Doesn’t contain sesame seeds or oil

 This signature product from Mr. Yoshida’s meets and even exceeds expectations.
 It is jam-packed with rich Umami flavors and is deliciously sweet and tangy.

 Whether you use it for grilling, baking, or stir-frying, it adds a well-rounded flavor to every dish.
 The gourmet touch comes from seasonings like garlic, mirin, and soy sauce.
 However, this product does not have sesame oil, which is usually an indispensable part of teriyaki sauce recipes.
 So, it lacks the toasty and nutty goodness of this ingredient.

-Mr. Yoshida’s sweet teriyaki gourmet sauce is sweet than it is salty.
+Mr. Yoshida’s sweet teriyaki gourmet sauce is sweeter than it is salty.
 It pairs well with meat and seafood.
-However, you can also use it in dips or stir-fries and salads.
+However, you can also use it in dips or stir-fries, and salads.
 The texture is quite runny.
 So, you may have to use extra seasonings or ingredients to thicken it up in a marinade.

 The packaging is prone to damage.
 If this isn’t a concern, Mr. Yoshida’s teriyaki sauce is a budget-friendly, flavor-packed choice for gourmet Asian home cooking.

 6. Best Flavor-Packed: Soy Vay Island Teriyaki Marinade & Sauce

 Zesty ginger, pungent garlic, and the fruity flavor of pineapple make this teriyaki sauce a treat for the taste buds!

 - 510mg sodium